delvedor/LightFirewall/README.md

-# IpChecker
+# Light Firewall
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)

-IpChecker is a lightweight firewall built for NodeJs.
+Light Firewall is a lightweight firewall built for NodeJs.
 It provides some useful tools for the developer to track the number of attempts a client has performed and assigns a timeout after a certain number of attempts decided by the developer, where the client will be "frozen."

 It can be used to limit excessive requests to a DB, or to block a client that is making too many requests to a service.
 Here you can find an [example](https://github.com/delvedor/ipChecker/blob/master/example.js).

-From the version 1.1.0 ipChecker doesn't use anymore a javascript object for store the ip timeout and the attempts, but uses [LevelDB](https://github.com/Level/levelup).
+From the version 1.1.0 Light Firewall doesn't use anymore a JavaScript object for store the ip timeout and the attempts, but uses [LevelDB](https://github.com/Level/levelup).
 It creates one hidden folder named *ipCheckerDB* with all the persistent data.

 **Needs Node.js >= 4.0.0**